 When I graduated, my environment changed.
 I was home for a year preparing for SAT exams to get into US colleges.
 Slowly my morning routine changed, my routine was that there was no routine.
 I would wake up whenever, go to bed whenever.
 My first semester in college, I picked 8am classes as I was just really excited.
 But after a while it just became a struggle because most of the time nobody went to bed before 1 or 2 am, we played a lot of ping pong and a lot of just hanging out and chilling.

 Discipline isn’t really in the dictionary of college students, especially freshman.
 By the time I graduated, I woke up just a few mins before my earliest class, whether that was 9, 10 or 11 am.
 Things changed, now I would pick classes with the latest start time, completely opposite of the early 8am’s I was excited about in the first semester!
 The compound effect of daily habits.
 There is a quote I read, “Those who don’t move, don’t notice their chains.”
 I wasn’t realizing that every single day I lacked the discipline to have a proper morning routine, I was deepening the bad habits that were getting compounded.

-Little over 2 years ago I finally decided to apply the teachings from Swami Ji’s book “Ancient Science of Mantras” and take up some Sadhana.
-It required me waking up early around 5:30 – 6 AM.
+A little over 2 years ago, I finally decided to apply the teachings from Swami Ji’s book, “Ancient Science of Mantras”, and take up some Sadhana.
+It required me waking up early around 5:30 – 6am.
 Seemed kind of crazy to be waking up early suddenly but to be honest, I had faith that I would be able to do that even though my habits weren’t quite there yet — it was a leap of faith.
 Looking back, it’s amazing how I woke up early for 6 months straight.

-Self awareness can get a great boost by early mornings.
+Self-awareness can get a great boost in early mornings.
 Wake up early to be Awake 🙂